syncfusion-content/javascript-docs/js/api/global.md

-Enum for the mode of editing in grid
+Gets or sets a value that indicates whether to define the mode of editing.